FAFSA How-To

 Students and families will see a different measure of their ability to pay for college and will also experience a change in the methodology used to determine aid.

-• Maximum Pell Grant-Applicants may qualify for a Maximum Pell Grant based on family size, adjusted gross income (AGI), and poverty guidelines.
+1. Maximum Pell Grant - Applicants may qualify for a Maximum Pell Grant based on family size, adjusted gross income (AGI), and poverty guidelines.
 Students qualifying for a Maximum Pell Grant will have an SAI between negative $1,500 and $0.

-• Student Aid Index (SAI)-Applicants who do not qualify for a Maximum Pell Grant my still qualify if their calculated SAI is less than the maximum Pell Grant award for the award year.
+2. Student Aid Index (SAI) - Applicants who do not qualify for a Maximum Pell Grant my still qualify if their calculated SAI is less than the maximum Pell Grant award for the award year.
 The applicant's Pell Grant award for full-time enrollment will be equal to the maximum Pell Grant for the award year minus SAI.
 The Pell Grant will be adjusted if the applicant enrolls less than full time. or if the applicant's COA is less than the calculated Pell Grant award.

-• Minimum Pell Grant-Applicants whose SAI is greater than the maximum Pell Grant award for the award year may still qualify for a Pell Grant, based on family size, AGI, and poverty guidelines.
+3. Minimum Pell Grant - Applicants whose SAI is greater than the maximum Pell Grant award for the award year may still qualify for a Pell Grant, based on family size, AGI, and poverty guidelines.

 The FAFSA will still ask how many family members will attend college in the upcoming year but it will no longer use it in the new SAI formula.
 You may request your college to review any extenuating circumstances you might have in regards to multiple students in college at the same time.

-The primary or custodial parent in a divorce or separated situation for a dependent student will be the parent who provides the most financial support.
-If one parent pays child support to the other parent that parent is parent of record, assuming support amounts to more than half of student's support.
-This is new with the 2024-2025 FAFSA.
+We know you didn't have to do this last year.
+The primary or custodial parent in a divorce or separation situation for a dependent student will be the parent who provides the most financial support.
+If one parent pays child support to the other parent that parent is the parent of record, assuming support amounts to more than half of the student's support.
+This is completed the 2025-2026 FAFSA.

 Assets now include the annual amount of child support received (previously included as income in the EFC formula).
 The recipient of the child support will be asked to report the amount received in the last complete calendar year (not 2 years prior).